 In 1910, the park was named for reformer and physician Dr. Walter Christopher (1859-1905), in recognition of his lifelong service to children.
 By the following year, the park's frame structure had been equipped with gymnastics apparatus and was being used as a fieldhouse.
 Staff provided physical training for children, as well as for young men and women.
 Annual attendance at Christopher Playground reached an impressive 200,000 patrons in 1914.

-The Bureau of Parks and Recreation replaced the make-shift fieldhouse with a new brick recreation building in late 1952.
-The City of Chicago transferred Barrett Park to the Chicago Park District in 1959.
-Ten years later, the park district installed new playground equipment, which was updated in the 1980s and again in 1990.
+The Bureau of Parks and Recreation replaced the makeshift fieldhouse with a new brick recreation building in late 1952.
+The City of Chicago transferred Barrett Park to the Chicago Park District in 1957 pursuant to the Chicago Park and City Exchange of Functions Act.
+Ten years later, the Park District installed new playground equipment, which was updated in the 1980s and again in 1990.
 A new junior soccer field and a basketball court were added in 1993.